bbauska/JS-svg/README.md

 -&gt; 16
 </pre>

-Here, we've provided the argument &apos;Dave&apos; for the first function and 4 for the second, and we've received the expected output.
+<p>Here, we've provided the argument &apos;Dave&apos; for the first function and 4
+for the second, and we've received the expected output.
 But what if we called the function and forgot the arguments?
-Let's try it out.
+Let's try it out.</p>

 <pre>
 sayHello();